49 Beard Styles And Facial Hair Types – Definitive Guide For Men

 The original look: A thick, coarse facial hair mustache that grows from the cheeks and upper lip.
 The style is finished with whiskers styled pointing upward, however, this look does not feature closed curls.
 Additionally, any facial hair outside of the upper lips and cheeks (ie. chin and sideburns) is to be shaven bare.

 With that in mind, perhaps you’ll get a better idea of why overly curly and ultra fine facial hair fail to meet the grade.
 Of course, twisting your whiskers too far can also transform the Imperial style into a Dali look.
+In terms of history, this mustache style stems from the last emperor of Germany, Kaiser Wilhelm II.

 28. Lampshade